toss/nestjs-aop/README.md

     A way to gracefully apply AOP to nestjs
     <br>
     Use nestjs managed instances in any decorators gracefully
-    <h6>CAVEAT: <a>Use interceptor over this when it comes to controller
 </a></h6>
   </p>
 </div>